zchyde/brooklinebooksmith.com/_posts/2015-11-20-holiday-gift-guide-kids.md

 ![](/uploads/versions/9781426319198---x----344-400x---.jpg)**WHY’D THEY WEAR THAT?: Fashion as the Mirror of History** by Sarah Albee and Timothy Gunn [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9781426319198)

-Full of pictures, illustrations, and anecdotes, this is the only guide you will need to explore the history of fashion trends throughout the world.
-Why’d They Wear That? doesn’t just depict what was worn in a certain era, but also highlights the influences, political and otherwise, that might have lead to that fashion trend at the time.
+Full of pictures, illustrations, and anecdotes, this is the only guide you will need to explore the history of fashion trends throughout the world. *Why’d They Wear That?* doesn’t just depict what was worn in a certain era, but also highlights the influences, political and otherwise, that might have lead to that fashion trend at the time.

 ---

 ![](/uploads/versions/9781452118901---x----264-400x---.jpg)**SWAN: The Life and Dance of Anna Pavlova** by Laurel Snyder, illustrated by Julie Morstad [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9781452118901)

 It doesn’t matter if you know who Anna Pavlova is or not.
-Snyder and Morstad’s Swan is a beautifully whimsical look at ballet and the life of a girl who loves it.
+Snyder and Morstad’s *Swan* is a beautifully whimsical look at ballet and the life of a girl who loves it.
 Morstad’s illustrations are soft and heart-achingly fitting to the story.
 Ballet fan and picture book fans alike will be taken in and delighted by the gorgeous story.
 A wonderfully perfect introduction to biographies.

 ---

 #### Honorable Mentions

-Symphony for the City of the Dead by M.T.
-Anderson [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780763668181) Creaturepedia by Adrienne Barman [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9781847806963) Historium by Jo Nelson and Richard Wilkinson [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780763679842)
+*Symphony for the City of the Dead* by M.T.
+Anderson [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780763668181)

+*Creaturepedia* by Adrienne Barman [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9781847806963)

+*Historium* by Jo Nelson and Richard Wilkinson [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780763679842)

+---

+&nbsp;

 ### GRAPHICA

+&nbsp;

 ![](/uploads/versions/9780062278227---x----267-400x---.jpg)**NIMONA** by Noelle Stevenson [**(buy)**](http://www.brooklinebooksmith-shop.com/book/9780062278227)